Equivalences of Graded Categories: Data determined by a graded equivalence of graded categories

+which serve as a tensorator for the above abelian functor.
+The fact that $v(\cF_e,\phi,\widehat{F},\widehat{T})$ vanishes ensures that our tensorator satisfies the hexagon equation.
+Thus we have constructed a $\cC$-based equivalence $\cD\to \cE$.

+It is straightforward to check that these de-construction and re-contruction processes are inverse to each other.
+Thus $\cC$-based equivalences $\cD \to \cE$ are classified, up to natural isomorphism of $\cC$-based equivalences (Definition~\ref{def:basediso}), by quadruples of data as described above.

+The goal of the next several sections will be to classify quadruples $(\cF_e,\phi,\widehat{F},\widehat{T})$ in terms of cohomological data, in a similar vein to the classification of $G$-graded extensions we covered in Section~\ref{sec:gradedex}.

-\begin{remark} Graded monoidal equivalences also correspond to quadruples $(F_e,\phi, F, \mu)$, where $F$ is a collection of $F_e$-twisted bimodule functors as in Equation~\eqref{eq:twistfun}, and $\mu$ is a collection of $F_e$-twisted bimodule natural isomorphisms as in Equation~\eqref{data:tensorator}, satisfying Equation~\eqref{data:3obs}.
-However these quadruples are much harder to classify, so we restrict our attention to the untwisted quadruples for this paper. \end{remark}
+\begin{remark} $\cC$-based equivalence $\cD \to \cE$ are also classified by quadruples $(\cF_e,\phi, F, T)$, where $F$ is a collection of $\cF_e$-twisted bimodule functors as in Equation~\eqref{eq:twistfun}, and $T$ is a collection of $\cF_e$-twisted bimodule natural isomorphisms as in Equation~\eqref{data:tensorator}, satisfying Equation~\eqref{data:3obs}.
+However these quadruples are much harder to directly classify, so we restrict our attention to the untwisted quadruples for this paper.
+Converting from a quadruple of the form $(\cF_e,\phi, F, T)$, to one of the form $(\cF_e,\phi, \widehat{F}, \widehat{T})$ is exactly an application of Theorem~\ref{lem:untwisting}. \end{remark}